 - In an extra large bowl, open package of stuffing and toss into the bowl.

 - Add the minced onions, fresh herbs, seasonings, raisins, grated Pecorino cheese and extra-virgin olive oil.
-Then add in the cooked crumbled sausage.
+Then add in the cooked crumbled sausage and vegetable broth.

 - Using a large spoon to mix the mixture thoroughly for a few minutes until the entire mixture is moisten from the olive oil.
 The stuffing will feel heavy as you are mixing, but continue to stir the mixture to ensure the stuffing is evenly mixed.